Best Projector Screens for Living Rooms: Our Top Picks

 |---|---|---|---|---|

-| Inch 100 Inch Motorized Projector Screen - 16:9 HD Electric Movie Screen with Remote Control, Wall/Ceiling Mounted for Home Theater, Office, Wrinkle-Free Projection Screen for Indoor Use (White) best overall | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Inch 100 Inch Motorized Projector Screen - 16:9 HD Electric Movie Screen with Remote Control, Wall/Ceiling Mounted for Home Theater, Office, Wrinkle-Free Projection Screen for Indoor Use (White) also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| VIVOHOME 120 Inch 1:1 Pull Down Projector Screen, HD 4K Retractable Movie Screen for Indoor Home Theater and Office, Manual Projection Screen with Auto Locking (84Wx84H Inch Display Area) also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| VIVOHOME 120 Inch 1:1 Pull Down Projector Screen, HD 4K Retractable Movie Screen for Indoor Home Theater and Office, Manual Projection Screen with Auto Locking (84Wx84H Inch Display Area) also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Projector Screen 72 inch, Movie Projector Screen 16:9 HD Foldable and Portable Anti-Crease Indoor Outdoor Projection Double Sided Video Projector Screen for Home, Party, Office, Classroom also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Projector Screen 72 inch, Movie Projector Screen 16:9 HD Foldable and Portable Anti-Crease Indoor Outdoor Projection Double Sided Video Projector Screen for Home, Party, Office, Classroom also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

-| Silver Ticket Products STR Series 6 Piece Home Theater Fixed Frame 4K / 8K Ultra HD, HDTV, HDR & Active 3D Movie Projection Screen, 16:9 Format, 92" Diagonal, White Material STR-16992 also consider | $$ | [write one product-specific strength relevant to this article] | [write one product-specific limitation relevant to this article] | Buy on Amazon |
+| Silver Ticket Products STR Series 6 Piece Home Theater Fixed Frame 4K / 8K Ultra HD, HDTV, HDR & Active 3D Movie Projection Screen, 16:9 Format, 92" Diagonal, White Material STR-16992 also consider | $$ | Dedicated projection surface delivers higher gain and more accurate color rendering than a painted wall | Fixed-frame installation requires careful pre-measurement to align correctly with the projector throw | Buy on Amazon |

 Screen Material and Gain

-Throw Distance and Screen Size Compatibility
+Screen Size and Throw Compatibility

 Top Picks